-Aurora Keyes Barn School is one of three independent day schools across Lancashire providing specialist education for boys with Social, Emotional and Mental Health difficulties (SEMH).
+Aurora Keyes Barn School is an independent day school in Lancashire providing specialist education for boys with Social, Emotional and Mental Health difficulties (SEMH).

-Our vision for the school hasn't changed since we opened in April 2008.
-Our goal is to give every child who attends Keyes Barns hope and a chance to discover their full potential.
+Our vision for the school has remained steadfast since we opened in April 2008.
+Our goal is to give every child who attends Aurora Keyes Barn School hope, a positive future and a chance to discover their full potential.

-I'm tremendously proud of the team and the work we do here at Keyes Barn.
-Hopefully the following information gives you a sense of what life at Keyes Barn School is like.
-However to get a real feel for the atmosphere and environment we have created, please don't hesitate to contact me to organise a visit and I'd be happy to show you and your family around."
+I'm tremendously proud of the team and the work we do here at Aurora Keyes Barn School.
+Hopefully the following information gives you a sense of what school life is like.
+To get a real feel for the atmosphere and environment we have created, please don't hesitate to contact me to organise a visit and I'd be happy to meet with you and your family for a tour.

 Diana de Nooijer